 The number one thing that you should remember about restoring familial relationships after addiction is that it will not happen overnight.
 Of course, it can be tempting to expect that your family will automatically see all the changes you have made and start to trust you again.
 If you can remember to be realistic about the expectations that you have for your family, it can help you stay patient through the relationship and the healing process.

 Continue to communicate with your family and ask them for forgiveness; be honest when talking about your role in events that have transpired.

 Depending on how long you have been in active addiction, your family may not fully believe that you have changed or that the changes you’ve made won’t last.
-For a while they may fear that you will relapse, and they may distance themselves from you to protect themselves.
+For a while, they may fear that you will relapse, and they may distance themselves from you to protect themselves.

 Remember, it’s not because your family does not love you; it’s because they do not want to be hurt, and they don’t want to get their hopes up just to see you go back out.
-Do not become easily offended when met with the resistance of your family—stay humble through the entire process.
+Do not become easily offended when met with the resistance of your family—stay humble throughout the entire process.

 Keeping Family Relationships

 Once you are out of treatment, remember that the work to rebuild and restore relationships does not stop.
 Although you are proud of your accomplishments in completing a substance abuse treatment program, it does not automatically mean that your family is going to warm up and feel the same way.
 Of course, they will be proud of you, but you have to understand that you may still have their guard up.